-Ron Dunlap served three terms as a Washington State Representative and 10 months as King County Executive, appointed to fill the term of the county’s first Executive, John D. Spellman (b.
-1926), who was elected governor of Washington state in 1980.
+Ron Dunlap served three terms as a Washington State Representative and 10 months as King County Executive, appointed to fill the term of the county’s first Executive, John D. Spellman (1926-2018), who was elected governor of Washington state in 1980.
 Dunlap also ran unsuccessfully for the 7th Congressional District seat held by Representative Mike Lowry.
 He called himself a “fiscal conservative,” also brought with him a strong Christian faith, and considered his tenure as King County Executive as “the greatest job in politics.”
 He mounted a campaign to retain the office, but was defeated in the November 1981 general election by Seattle City Councilman Randy Revelle by a narrow margin.
 Dunlap became a successful stockbroker and retired in 2006.
 His first wife, Allison, died in 2002, and Ron and his second wife, Barbara, divide their time between homes in Port Ludlow, Washington, and Carmel, California.

 Midwest in the Marrow

 Ron Dunlap was born on October 31, 1937, in South Bend, Indiana, to Claude and Thelma Sanner Dunlap.
 Claude Dunlap, one of 11 children, was a building contractor who built custom homes.
 Ron’s brother, Spencer, spent most of his career in Peoria, Illinois, with AT&T.

 Ron attended South Bend’s James Whitcomb Riley High School, graduating in 1955.
 He was active in drama and choral groups throughout high school, experiences that left him with mellifluous articulation and an ease with discourse.
 He also was a member of the Latin, science, and math clubs.